antvis/G2/site/docs/manual/extra-topics/event.en.md

 order: 9
 ---

 G2 exposes some events to get the chart life cycle and interaction information.
-G2 exported a `ChartEvent` type, used to define the type of event.
+G2 exports a `ChartEvent` type, used to define the type of event.

 <img alt="click event" src="https://mdn.alipayobjects.com/huamei_qa8qxu/afts/img/A*z61ZQ5DM5IUAAAAAAAAAAAAADmJ7AQ/original" width="800" />